stewartyoung/tf-js-app/README.md

   * Activate environment
   `conda env list`
   `conda activate py36`
-  * I then exported all packages in the environment to an environment.yaml file, which you can use to create the environment yourself using:
+  * I then exported all packages in the environment to an environment.yaml file
+  `conda env export > environment.yaml`
+  which you can use to create the environment yourself using:
   `conda env create -f environment.yaml`

 ## What is the VGG16 model?